mizzioisf/openhospital-client/README.md

 - Save (see oh.sh -s) / Restore (oh.sh -r) database, available both for CLIENT and PORTABLE mode !
 - GSM setup integrated via -G command line option - setupGSM.sh (https://github.com/informatici/openhospital-gui/blob/develop/SetupGSM.sh) is obsolete now
 - debug mode -> set log4.properties to DEBUG mode (default is INFO)
-- configuration file generation (set GENERATE_CONFIG_FILES=on in script) -> mysql and oh configuration files are not generated automatically or overwritten, useful for production environment
+- configuration file generation (set WRITE_CONFIG_FILES=on in script) -> mysql and oh configuration files are not generated automatically or overwritten, useful for production environment
 - test database connection option (see oh.sh -t)
 - displays software versions and current configuration (see oh.sh -v)
-- generate config files (see oh.sh -g)
+- write / generate config files (see oh.sh -w)
 - install / initialize database (see oh.sh -i)
 - Centralized variable managing (see related config file changes applied): now all (well, almost all, still some "isf" reference in SQL creation script...that will be removed ;-) references to database password, mysql host, etc. etc. are in the script and can be easily adapted / modified for any need
 - More flexible execution and configuration options